How Conversion Tracking Can Improve Your Ad Campaign

 Let’s look at the following four keywords:

 - Vintage Watches

-- Vintage Brietling Watches
+- Vintage Rolex Watches

-- Vintage Mens Brietling Watches
+- Vintage Mens Rolex Watches

 The first keyword is vast.
-In fact, it is going to be too vague and generic to lead to the kind of conversion you would want if you site sold high end vintage watches.
+In fact, it is going to be too vague and generic to lead to the kind of conversion you would want if you site sold high-end vintage watches.
 Someone wanting a $25 Casio will not convert.
 So, although you may get great traffic with the first result, you’ll get a more qualified and interested buyer with the fourth.

-You could go one step further and add in price points for the ad, so that people know they will be forking out over $1,000 for any watch they buy.
+You could go one step further and add in price points for the ad so that people know they will be forking out over $1,000 for any watch they buy.
 Again, you shouldn’t worry about scaring away customers who cannot afford that anyway.

 The conversion tracking Google has put in place helps you create targeted campaigns with measurable results.
 This is not unlike direct mail campaigns which used the split-test method to identify the best performing creative.

 So, test different ways of bringing customers to your site.
 Try negative keyword associations as well.
 If we continue the watches analogy, you could include words like “cheap,” “bargain” and “sale” as negative keywords.
 This will ensure even greater conversion by excluding prospects that are not in the market for high-end timepieces.

 With conversion tracking, you get to steer the marketing campaign accurately, making constant course corrections to improve ROI.